VRosendue/TimeEncryption-Frontend/README.md

 # TimeEncryption-Frontend

-Summary: Quick project to Decrypt data from a server, which will (on an interval between 30 seconds and 2½ minutes) ping the server, and decrypt the data
+Summary: Quick project to Decrypt data from a server, which will (on an interval between 30 seconds and 2½ minutes) ping the server, and decrypt the data - This is extremely barebones to accomodate ease of use

+Technologies used: vanillaJS/HTML

 How-to:
 1. Download as ZIP-file -> Unzip and open in VSCode